quux00/go-lightly/go-lightly/README.md

   * ignores InterruptedException, allowing you to call (stop) on infinite go routines without any error printing to the screen
   * catching any other Exception and printing to stdout, since exceptions thrown in a Clojure future get swallowed and make it hard to debug during development
   * it is expected that you will using `gox` while developing and then change it to `go` for general availability/production, but you can stick with `gox` for production code if that suits you

-## TODO

-Need to publish to Clojars.
-0.3.2 will be the first version published for general availability.

 ----